Skip to main content

 Teaching

-I enjoy teaching on a range of themes rooted within critical health geography and disability justice, including: therapeutic landscape encounters; geographies of health, wellbeing and disability; disability and environmental change; political ecologies of health; green/blue space and health; and environmental and climate justice.
-I also enjoy teaching research methods, with a particular focus on qualitative and mixed methods research approaches.
-I'm very happy to supervise undergraduate or postgraduate dissertations that fall within these fields, as well as studies around the mental health/wellbeing impacts of illness, impairment and ableism/disablism.
+I co-lead our MSc Environment and Human Health programme, as well as a number of modules listed below.
+I enjoy teaching on a range of themes rooted within critical health and disability geography, including: therapeutic landscape encounters; geographies of mental health, wellbeing, ableism and disability; disability and environmental change; political ecologies of health; green/blue space and health; and environmental and climate justice.
+I also enjoy teaching research methods, with a particular focus on qualitative research approaches.
+I'm very happy to supervise undergraduate or postgraduate dissertations that fall within these fields.

 Modules